MojoJolo/MojoJolo.github.io/_posts/2019-03-27-trying-out-contours-opencv.md

 layout: post
 title: "Trying Out Contours on a Climbing Wall using OpenCV"
 date: 2019-03-27
+description: Last year, I got into wall climbing as a hobby and I've been spending a lot of time in a climbing gym.
+Detecting the holds in a climbing wall can be a good OpenCV exercise.
 ---

 I'm really interested in learning OpenCV and computer vision before but I don't have an interesting project to work on while learning.
 Last year, I got into wall climbing as a hobby and I've been spending a lot of time in a climbing gym.
 Detecting the holds in a climbing wall can be a good OpenCV exercise.